olegkravcenco/dimariabovol/README.md

-## Hi, my name is Dima Riabovol :wave:
+## Hi, my name is Dima :wave:

 I'm a Front-end developer and HTML/CSS teacher :computer:.
 Strong engineering skills help me to create valid, adaptive, cross-browser web products taking into account accessibility.
-I have solid knowledge of JS and progressively learn Angular framework to add to my skills in close future :zap:
+I have solid knowledge of JS and work with Angular framework :zap:

 ### My skills